icinganalysis/icinganalysis.github.io/content/Fraser.md

 #Fraser, et al., "Thermodynamic Limitations of Ice Accretion Instruments" [^1]

 ##Summary
-"Ludlam limits" for instruments are calculated.
+The term "freezing fraction" is defined (but probably not the one that you expected).

 ##Key points

-1.
+1. The term "freezing fraction" is defined (but probably not the one that you expected).
+1. "Ludlam limits" for instruments are calculated.

 ##Abstract